hhar056/Beta-Analysis/Report.md

 ### Limitations

 We did not adjust for companies that:
+  - We need to take the absolute value of Betas
+  - Seems to be a remaining trend in the NZX data
   - Are in administration or liquidation
   - Recently listed and so have a short trading history
   - Have issued or split stock